-When engaging independent contractors, it can be tempting review the work you need done, come to an understanding, and get started as quickly as possible.
-However, oral agreements can be dangerous and lead to legal headaches both your company and for the independent contractor’s business.
+When engaging independent contractors, it can be tempting to review the work you need done, come to an understanding, and get started as quickly as possible.
+However, oral agreements can be dangerous and lead to legal headaches for both your company and the independent contractor you are working with.

 Taking the time to create a written agreement will ensure both you and the independent contractor agree on project details and it will give you the opportunity to establish a strong relationship from the outset.
 Here are three key reasons why you should consider using a written agreement in your next independent contractor engagement.

 Lastly, you’ll want to include termination conditions—the rights of both parties to cancel a contract.
-In the event of a worse case scenario such as a breach of contract or nonpayment, this will be an important section to reference.
+In the event of a worst-case scenario such as a breach of contract or nonpayment, this will be an important section to reference.

 A written contract is particularly important because it provides legal protection both for your company and for the independent contractor.
 In this regard, there are a few specific topics you’ll want to consider.

 Independent contractors are responsible for providing their own insurance, but it is still smart to safeguard against the potential financial burden of a lawsuit.
-Include a clause that states you are not responsible for providing liability insurance and that the independent contractor is not covered by your company’s policies.
 Depending on the type of service the independent contractor is providing, you may consider requiring general business liability insurance or additional insurances as needed.